sHaanQ/_root/raspberrypi/documents/i2s/I2S.md

 their speed can be altered by software (depending on the system use and to save power).
 Other master clocks are fixed at a set frequency (i.e. crystals).

-On my TLV it derived from a 12 MHz on-board crystal
+`On my TLV it is derived from a 12 MHz on-board crystal`

 ###	DAI Clocks